-I’ve answered them based on research that is available at the time of this writing.
+I've answered them based on available research at the time of this writing.
 Research continues to be conducted on CBD, so there could be additional information added later.

 Is CBD Oil Safe?

 Yes.
-From the studies that have been conducted in both the scientific and informal environment, I’m not aware of any issues where people had any negative results or reactions from CBD.
+From the studies that have been conducted in both the scientific and informal environment, I'm not aware of any issues where people had any adverse results or reactions from CBD.

-Remember that no drug, supplement, or food is 100% safe for every single person.
-It’s possible that someone could have an adverse reaction to it find that they are allergic.
+Remember that no drug, supplement, or food is 100% safe for everyone.
+It's possible that someone could have an adverse reaction to it and find that they are allergic.
 But, so far, I have not heard of any cases like this.
 Always check with your doctor.

 Is CBD Marijuana?